 An additional 2-days is offered at the end of third year for QLD apprentices who wish to complete the additional unit of competency UEENEEP024A.

 When not attending structured training at FiT, the student will be working as an apprentice for their host employer (on the job training, recorded though e-profiling).

 UNITS OF COMPETENCY

 The units of competency represent the core and electives selected by FiT, following consultation with industry representatives and regulatory authorities.
-For a student to be awarded this qualification, they must successfully complete all 25 units of competency (16 core and 9 elective units) and one additional stand-alone unit of competency:
+For a student to be awarded this qualification, they must successfully complete all 25 units of competency (16 core and 9 elective units) and in QLD one additional stand-alone unit of competency:

 |Unit Code||Unit Name||Core/Elective|

 |UEENEEE101A||Apply Occupational Health and Safety regulations, codes and practices in the workplace||C|